gitbritt/Multiplayer_Pong/README.md

 	https://www.sfml-dev.org/tutorials/2.4/

 3.)
-Here is a link to a screen shot of the Visual Studio
+Here is a link to a screen shot of the Visual Studio.